Fruit Chaat is more than a simple fruit salad

 I sometimes find it sad that things that are a part of your daily life become seasonal when you move away.
 The samosa’s, jalebi’s and fruit chaat you eat so often become traditions you pull out during Ramadan.
 As much as I would like to make fruit chaat all year round, I make it everyday in Ramadan, maybe because that’s when I miss home the most.
-And if there ever was a fruit chaat recipe that you could make you feel at home, it’s this one, with the sweet guava juice and earthy cumin balancing the sweet and sour fruits so well, I’m transported to Lahore with every bite.
+And if there ever was a fruit chaat recipe that could make you feel at home, it’s this one.
+The sweet guava juice and earthy cumin balance the sweet and sour fruits so well.
+I’m transported to Lahore with every bite.
 One thing I sometimes do to add an extra layer of texture and flavor is adding chickpeas.
 You may think it’s weird, but try it and I think you’ll like it.